RadicalMilitantLibrary/manual/readingclub-man.markdown

 ### Footnotes

 Footnotes are easy.
-Have your footnotes ready in a separate file to have quicker access to them.
+E.g. have your footnotes ready in a separate file to have quicker access to them.

 * Copy one footnote.
 * Place your cursor where you want to insert the footnote.
-* Select from the menu: Insert/Footnote (shortcut: Alt+i, Alt+.
-And press enter).
+* Select from the menu: Insert/Footnote (shortcut in English version: Alt+i, Alt+.
+And press enter; you may configure this yourself).
 Leave the numbering to automatic and press enter.
 * The cursor will go to the bottom of the page.
 Paste the footnote there.
 * Select all(Ctrl+A) and clear direct formatting(Ctrl+M).
 * Give it the style Footnote from the style and formatting window.